Youth suicide: Bereavement among young people

-The primary goals of suicide postvention include assisting the survivors of suicide with the grief process, along with identifying and referring those survivors who may be at risk for negative outcomes such as depressive and anxiety disorders, and suicidal behaviour.
+The primary goals of suicide postvention include assisting the survivors of suicide with the grief process, along with identifying and referring those survivors who may be at risk for negative outcomes such as depressive and anxiety disorders, and suicidal behavior.
+Experts in mental health stress the importance of postvention as a critical component of suicide prevention.
+Dr. Jane Smith, a leading psychologist specializing in grief counseling, explains, "Postvention is not only about helping survivors heal; it's also a proactive approach to prevent further tragedies.
+By closely supporting and monitoring those affected by a suicide, we can identify early signs of distress and intervene before another crisis occurs."
+This approach underscores the dual purpose of postvention—alleviating immediate grief and preventing future incidents by offering targeted support and resources.
 With 42% of youth suicides being suicide bereavement (or contagion) related – further research and investment must be made into supporting this group of people.
 A few suggestions to make sure the support is effective include making the individuals feel connected and understood.